Raid on Scarborough, Hartlepool and Whitby: Raid

 The remaining ships divided, Seydlitz, Blücher and Moltke proceeded towards Hartlepool, while Derfflinger, Von der Tann and Kolberg approached Scarborough.
-At 08:15, Kolberg began to lay mines off Flamborough Head in a line extending 10 mi out to sea.
+At 08:15, Kolberg began to lay mines off Flamborough Head in a line extending 10 nmi out to sea.
 At 08:00, Derfflinger and Von der Tann began to bombard the town.
 Scarborough Castle, the prominent Grand Hotel, three churches and various other properties were hit.
 Civilians crowded into the railway station and the roads leading out of the town.
 At 09:30, the two battlecruisers ceased fire and moved on to nearby Whitby, where a coastguard station was shelled, incidentally hitting Whitby Abbey and other buildings in the town.